Contact Us

 Demographics

-Due to the banana belt like climate, the vastly improved medical facilities and the relatively affordable housing market, Chaffee County has recently become a retirement community.
-Chaffee county still represents a wide array of age groups and backgrounds.
+Due to the banana belt-like climate, the vastly improved medical facilities, and the relatively affordable housing market, Chaffee County has recently become a retirement community.
+Chaffee County still represents a wide array of age groups and backgrounds.

 History

-The History of Salida and the surrounding area is a rich mix of many influences.
+The history of Salida and the surrounding area reflects a rich mix of many influences.
 The area was originally settled by the Ute Indians, for whom many of the local mountain peaks are named.
 Chaffee County was established in 1879 and named for Jerome Chaffee, a United States Senator and local investor.
 Early in its history the area experienced an influx of explorers, miners, railroad expansionists, farmers and ranchers.
 The influence of each has dwindled over the years, but their mark in the history of the area is evident throughout the valley.

 Location